code-423n4/2022-09-nouns-builder-findings/data/CodingNameKiki-G.md

 // Note that the b) method can't be used at the same time with the "2.
 Storing "auction.settled" into bool cache ", this here saves a lot more gas than the bool cache.

-4. l am going to do few changes in these functions, and l don't want to describe them separately.
-So l will form them into one report here:
+4. l am going to do few changes in these functions.
+And l think it's better to form them into one report here:

 -In the function cancle() - https://github.com/code-423n4/2022-09-nouns-builder/blob/7e9fddbbacdd7d7812e912a369cfd862ee67dc03/src/governance/governor/Governor.sol#L353